 Barrow House was later bought by Bob Graham, the famous fell runner who traversed the summits of 42 Lakeland peaks in less than 24 hours in 1932 – a record that stood for 28 years.
 Today the Bob Graham Round is probably the most physically demanding test of outdoor fitness in the UK.

-Borrowdale is the home of one of the country’s most outstanding fell runners – Billy Bland, current holder of records for the Bob Graham Round (13 hrs 53 mins) and the Borrowdale Fell Race (2 hrs 34 mins).
+Borrowdale is the home of one of the country’s most outstanding fell runners – Billy Bland, whose record for the Bob Graham Round (13 hrs 53 mins) stood from 1982 until it was beaten by Kilian Jornet in 2018.
+Billy still holds the record for the Borrowdale Fell Race (2 hrs 34 mins in 1981).
 In 1991, he helped set up the highly successful Borrowdale Fell Runners.
 Billy was born into a farming family in Rosthwaite and has lived in the valley all his life.

 The famous Borrowdale Fell Race takes place on the 1st Saturday of August and is run over 17 miles (27 km) and 6500 ft (1980 m) of ascent.
 Over 400 runners take part in this gruelling event, which starts and ends at Rosthwaite.